orhun/personal-blog/content/stdout-vs-stderr.md

 <glitched>But!</glitched>

 This issue gives us some hints about possible workarounds.
-One thing that is reiterated couple of times in the issue is that we can use [`from_raw_fd`](https://doc.rust-lang.org/std/os/fd/trait.FromRawFd.html) on Linux as a workaround.
+One thing that is reiterated a couple of times in the issue is that we can use [`from_raw_fd`](https://doc.rust-lang.org/std/os/fd/trait.FromRawFd.html) on Linux as a workaround.

 <q>Let me guess, `from_raw_fd` takes a file descriptor and we are simply going to use the file descriptor of stdout (which is "1") to create an unbuffered stream.</q>